ondat/documentation/docs/reference/cli/apply.md

 Flags:
-      --cas string         make changes to a resource conditional upon matching the provided version --from-file string   reads a Ondat product licence from a specified file path --from-stdin         reads a Ondat product licence from the standard input -h, --help               help for licence
+      --cas string         make changes to a resource conditional upon matching the provided version --from-file string   reads an Ondat product licence from a specified file path --from-stdin         reads an Ondat product licence from the standard input -h, --help               help for licence

 Global Flags: